Frequently Asked Questions (FAQs)

 Can I pick up my packet on race morning?

-If you absolutely cannot make the packet pickup on Friday, we will have packets available early race morning (7am).
+If you absolutely cannot make the expo on Friday, we will have packets available early race morning (7am).

 What kind of awards will be presented?